In this how-to video, Scott Ivey shows us the correct way to hitch a camper trailer before heading out in search of adventure.

 How to safely hitch and unhitch a camper trailer

-Before you even get started, you will of course need to make sure that your towing vehicle and tow bar are up to the job.
+Before you even get started, you will need to make sure that your towing vehicle and tow bar are up to the job.
 Make sure you consult your owner's manual before either purchasing a new camper or attempting to tow your mate's.

-While they are not essential, gloves are a good thing to have on hand when performing any work around your trailer.
+While they are not essential, gloves are good to have on hand when performing any work around your trailer.
 If something catches or pinches, they could be the difference between a bruise and lost skin.

 Different types of trailer hitches